-C. Select a design/Build a model or prototype: Create a draft of your ideal web site, writing out what you want to say, what web sites you want to link to, images you want to include (be sure to follow copyright rules).
+C. Select a design or build a model or prototype: Create a draft of your ideal web site, writing out what you want to say, what web sites you will link to, and images you want to include (being sure to follow copyright rules).

 D. Test and Evaluate: Test and evaluate your design by showing it to a small group of classmates where you each explain your own designs and content.
 Take turns and ask questions and offer suggestions to help your classmate improve their design.